© 2026 Ideastream Public Media

 This battle is leaving scars.

-Shrea Kellums, another soldier in the anti-exit effort, was there, too.
-She lives on the south, or Brunswick, side of Boston Road, within sight of where it rises to cross the highway.
+I spotted Sue Mazzola and Shrea Kellums, sitting in the front row of the Strongsville Recreation Center.
+They live on the south, or Brunswick, side of Boston Road, close to where it passes over the highway.

 The opening salvo in the Battle of Boston Road came when Strongsville's longtime legislator, Tom Patton, inserted language into the two-year transportation budget in 2023 requiring the creation of an I-71 interchange at Boston Road.